 And they're versatile!
 See the Variations section below for other flavor ideas.

 Speaking of oil, sorry, oil-free folks.
 I tried to air fry green beans without oil, but they essentially dehydrated.
 The result was edible but unacceptable.
-Tossing the green beans in oil preserves the moisture.
+Tossing the green beans in oil locks in their moisture.

 I'd hoped to offer an oil-free version of this recipe as I do with most of the recipes I share, but no luck this time.
 But the radishes I mentioned above AND these Air Fryer Edamame are both fantastic without oil!